dev-protocol/protocol/README.md

 ## Dev Challenge

-The developer reward program for this project is coming soon.
+The developer reward program for this project is taking place.
 [Check the details.](https://github.com/dev-protocol/repository-token/blob/master/docs/DEV_CHALLENGE.md)

 ## How to contribute: